SEO

 Establishing Domain Authority

-Creating high-quality, authoritative content is a signal to search engines that your website is a valuable resource.
+Creating high-quality, authoritative content signals to search engines that your website is a valuable resource.
 This can lead to higher rankings and increased visibility.
 The goal is to become the go-to source within your niche.

 Variety in Content Formats